ebowwa/Real-time-Learning-Camera/README.md

 2.  **Teach an Object:** Point your camera at an object you want the classifier to learn.
 3.  **Give it a Name:** Type a name for the object in the input field (e.g., "Coffee Mug").
 4.  **Learn:** Click the "Learn Object" button.
 The app will capture a frame and save the object's unique fingerprint to its memory.
+5.  **Fine-Tune (Optional):** Use the "Analysis Balance" slider in the "Classifier Settings" section to adjust whether the AI should focus more on the object's `Color` or its `Shape`.
+For objects with unique shapes but common colors, slide it towards `Shape`.
+For objects with distinct colors, slide it towards `Color`.
-5.  **Recognize:** The classifier will now attempt to recognize the object whenever it's in the camera's view and there is motion.
+6.  **Recognize:** The classifier will now attempt to recognize the object whenever it's in the camera's view and there is motion.
-6.  **Expand its Brain:** Teach it more objects!
+7.  **Expand its Brain:** Teach it more objects!
 It will do its best to distinguish between them in real-time.
 You can view and manage all learned items in the "Memory" list.